When you purchase a home or other real property in San Diego there will be fees associated with the purchase, let’s break them down below…

 - TRANSFER TAX: this is a tax paid when the title transfers from the seller to the buyer.

 - UNDERWRITING FEES: this is a lender’s fee for investigating whether you qualify in order to approve you for the loan.

-- VA FUNDING FEE: a veteran’s administration (va) loan requires paying a fee at closing.
+- VA FUNDING FEE: a veteran’s administration (VA) loan requires paying a fee at closing.
 You have the option to include this fee in the mortgage to be paid over the life of the loan.
 There are exemptions from this fee which is a percentage of the loan amount.
-This is a list of the costs for a va funding fee and a list of all fees for va loans.
+This is a list of the costs for a VA funding fee and a list of all fees for VA loans.

-SAN DIEGO CLOSING COST FEES
+SAN DIEGO SPECIFIC CLOSING COSTS